 Alanna Hoyer-Leitzel does research in applications of dynamical systems.
 Her projects include classifying relative equilibria in the n-vortex problem (configurations of swirls in fluids that maintain their shape while translating and rotating) by looking at symmetry of their structures.
-Her more recent work applys the ideas of bifurcation, tipping, and disturbance to modeling resilience in climate and ecosystems.
-Alanna's other interest include bad scifi, cross stitching, taking pictures of her cats, and riot grrl punk music.
+Her more recent work applies the ideas of bifurcation, tipping, and disturbance to modeling resilience in climate and ecosystems.
+Alanna's other interests include bad sci-fi, cross stitching, taking pictures of her cats, and riot grrrl punk music.

 Margaret Robinson is a number theorist whose work combines analysis, algebra, and topology to understand number theoretic objects, in particular zeta functions.
 For Robinson, the research is addictive because objects from other areas of mathematics arise like strange outcrops revealing unexpected constituents in the rock of number theory.
 Tracking down and explaining why these startling connections exist is tantalizing, sometimes frustrating, but never boring.

 Peter Rosnick is Professor Emeritus from Greenfield Community College.
 He has a Bachelor Degree from Tufts University and his Ed.D from the University of Massachusetts.
 He has been teaching College Mathematics since 1977.
 In "retirement", in addition to teaching at Mount Holyoke, Dr. Rosnick continues to teach at GCC and also directs its Sustainable Agriculture and Green Energy Education Center.
 His avocations include bicycling, theater, cinema, and hiking and snowshoeing in search of the elusive Conway moose.